biztory/n8n-nodes-tableau-rest-api/README.md

 Tested and supported starting with n8n version **2.13.3**.

 The node uses Tableau REST API version **3.24** by default, which is compatible with Tableau Cloud and Tableau Server 2024.2+.
 The API version is configurable in the credentials.
+Refer to the Tableau REST API documentation to identify the correct versions and scope(s) to use for your usage.

 ## Usage